kmarkley/Indigo-Timed-Devices/README.md

 #### Configuration

 * **ON Lockout Cycles** and **ON Lockout Units**
-How long after a tracked device/variable is on/true before plugin device may turn back off.
+How long after turning ON before plugin device may turn back OFF.
 * **OFF Lockout Cycles** and **OFF Lockout Unites**
-How long after a tracked device/variable is off/false before plugin device may turn back on.
+How long after turning OFF before plugin device may turn back ON.
 * **Track**
 Choose whether to track a device state or variable value.
 * **Device** and **State**